-By using formula~(\ref{Ham-trasl-fast}) and the properties~(i)--(iii) of the canonical transformation $\Dscr\,$, one easily sees that the Hamiltonian $H^{(0)}$ (that is defined in~(\ref{Ham^(0)})) can be expanded in the form written in~(\ref{Ham^(r-1)}), after having suitably reordered its Fourier expansion so to satisfy the above requirements~(A) and~(B).
-Therefore, our constructive algorithm can be concretely applied to the Hamiltonian $H^{(0)}$ by starting with $r=1\,$.
+By using formula~(\ref{Ham-trasl-fast}) and the properties~(i)--(iii) of the canonical transformation $\Dscr\,$, one easily sees that the Hamiltonian $H^{(0)}$ defined in~(\ref{Ham^(0)}) can be expanded in the form written in~(\ref{Ham^(r-1)}), after having suitably reordered its Fourier expansion so to satisfy the above requirements~(A) and~(B).
+Therefore, our constructive algorithm can be applied to the Hamiltonian $H^{(0)}$ by starting with $r=1\,$.

-The comparison of the expansion in~(\ref{Ham^(r-1)}) with the normal form in~(\ref{Ham^(infty)}) clearly shows that we have to eliminate all the terms $f_{j_1\,,\,j_2}^{(0,s)}$ where the index $l=2j_1+j_2$ is such that $0\le l\le 2\,$.
-Thus, the $r$--th step of our algorithm can be naturally divided in three stages, each of ones aims to reduce the perturbative terms with $l=0,\,1,\,2$, respectively.
+The comparison of the expansion in~(\ref{Ham^(r-1)}) with the normal form in~(\ref{Ham^(infty)}) clearly shows that we should remove all terms $f_{j_1\,,\,j_2}^{(0,s)}$ where the index $l=2j_1+j_2$ is such that $0\le l\le 2\,$.
+Thus, the $r$-th step of our algorithm can be naturally divided in three stages, each one aiming to reduce the perturbation terms with $l=0,\,1,\,2$, respectively.